Hotjar vs Google Analytics: What's the Difference?

 Privacy Note

-- No cookies, no consent banners: Copper Analytics doesn't use cookies or collect personal data.
-It's GDPR-compliant out of the box — which means you only need consent infrastructure for Hotjar, not for both tools.
+Copper Analyticsdoesn't use cookies or collect personal data.
+GDPR-compliant out of the box — you only need consent infrastructure for Hotjar, not for both tools.

-- Real-time dashboard: See visitor data the moment it happens, not in GA4's 30-minute batched intervals.
-Instant feedback on campaign launches, content publishes, and traffic spikes.
+See visitor data the moment it happens, not in GA4's 30-minute batched intervals.
+Instant feedback on campaign launches and traffic spikes.

-- AI crawler tracking: See exactly which AI bots — GPTBot, ClaudeBot, Perplexity, and others — are crawling your site.
-This is a feature neither Google Analytics nor Hotjar offers.
+See exactly which AI bots — GPTBot, ClaudeBot, Perplexity, and others — are crawling your site.
+Neither GA nor Hotjar offers this.

 Recommended Stack